Shreeraj1746/we-upload/status.md

 - ✅ Deploy to AWS
 - ✅ Fix S3 integration issues in AWS environment
 - ✅ Improve S3 integration with enhanced region and credential handling
+- ✅ Add end-to-end test for file upload/download functionality
+- ✅ Configure CI/CD to run e2e tests on each push

 ## Current Status
 The application is now fully functional in both local and AWS environments.
 File uploads and downloads are working correctly with AWS S3.
 All major functionality is working as expected.
 The S3 integration has been enhanced to prevent region and credential issues in future deployments.
+API integration tests have been added to verify the API endpoints functionality, and the CI/CD pipeline has been updated to run these tests on each push.

 ## S3 Integration Fix Details
 Fixed the following S3 integration issues in the AWS environment: